shivanandb/pythonsel/Readme.md

 3. Ensure your credentials added to docker-users group
 4. 'selenium/standalone-chrome' image needs be pulled from docker hub using command: docker pull selenium/standalone-chrome
+5. Create a volume to (one time task) download PDFs between client and server containers: docker volume create --name prodigy_smoke_test
-5. Above container should be up (Administrator Power Shell privilege) using command: docker run -d -p 4444:4444 -v /dev/shm:/dev/shm selenium/standalone-chrome:latest
+6. stop all running containers selenium/standalone-chrome and run below command: docker run -d -p 4444:4444 -v prodigy_smoke_test:/tmp -v /dev/shm:/dev/shm selenium/standalone-chrome:latest
+Explanation: As we have 2 containers server: selenium/standalone-chrome - where PDF downloads and other smoke-test-client, the actual test when run from smoke-test-client would connect to chrome browser hosted inside selenium/standalone-chrome hence volume creation needed to access PDF downloads folder of selenium/standalone-chrome container, for which we set it to /tmp folder
+Note: /home/seluser/Downloads might work intermittent, as we faced permission issues, was tested /tmp did not have issues

 # Local machine execution
 ## UI Execution